Change-Agent: Towards Interactive Comprehensive Remote Sensing Change Interpretation and Analysis: Related work

 \section{Related work}

 A comprehensive change interpretation model should provide both pixel-level and semantic-level change information.
 However, previous work has primarily focused on either change detection or change captioning alone.
 Change detection aims to generate pixel-level change maps revealing the locations of changes in bi-temporal images, while change captioning aims to describe the changes via language.
-In this section, we will briefly review these approaches.